 However, the injection molding process also has some distinct disadvantages.
 For example, the tooling costs are too high that it is not easy for average independent designers to reach them.
 Keep this in mind, you will know how to choose the alternatives.

-- It is an important decision for you to choose the proper plastic materials for your customized injection molding project.
+It is an important decision for you to choose the proper plastic materials for your customized injection molding project.
 You have to consider multiple factors before selecting the right materials, such as part application, function, flexibility, durability, and color.
 Different plastic molding materials look and behave differently, so the materials you choose will have a direct influence on your products’ performance and features.
 You even need to consider the material’s shrinkage rate.

-- If a plastic injection molded part is made out of a single material for the initial production run, the part dimensions may be affected if you change the material for future productions.
+If a plastic injection molded part is made out of a single material for the initial production run, the part dimensions may be affected if you change the material for future productions.
 This is because different materials show different shrinkage performance.

-- ECO Molding offers a wide range of plastic materials to be used for the injection molding process.
+ECO Molding offers a wide range of plastic materials to be used for the process.
 We will also welcome you if you make requests for special resin materials.
 However, if what you need is not included in the list, please don’t hesitate to contact us and we will do what we can to meet your personalized material needs. the material we often use as below: ABS,PA6,PA66,PP,PC,PC/ABS,PS,POM,PPS and so on.

 We are experienced with various plastic products for many industrial, including automotive, medical, lighting, sports equipment, home appliances, and agriculture.
-We are an accredited an ISO9001-2008 company since 2004, We also have 5 IPQC people constantly watch our production and check part quality, This ensures our production maintains the highest level of quality.
-In the last 15 years, Eco Mold has established a strong reputation for producing high-quality tool and part at a reasonable price.
+We are an accredited and ISO9001-2008 company since 2004, We also have 5 IPQC people constantly watch our production and check the part quality, This ensures our production maintains the highest level of quality.
+In the last 15 years, Eco Mold has established a strong reputation for producing high-quality tools and parts at a reasonable price.
 We maintain strong business relationships with appx.
 50 customers, mainly from the USA and Europe.

-1. Causes and solutions for product burrs(flash) formed when the injection machine first starts, as well as an incomplete filling after a while of production:
+Q: Causes and solutions for product burrs(flash) formed when the injection machine first starts, as well as an incomplete filling after a while of production:

-When the machine first starts, the melting in the injection machine barrel flows smoothly with a lower stickiness thanks to a longer period of heating, so product burrs tend to occur.
+A: When the machine first starts, the melting in the injection machine barrel flows smoothly with a lower stickiness thanks to a longer period of heating, so product burrs tend to occur.
 After a while of production, since the melting continuously takes the heat away, the product will not be fully injected due to great stickiness and poor liquidity.
 This problem can be solved by gradually increasing the temperature of the barrel after some time into the production.

-2. In the production process, the product cannot be fully injected, even increasing injection pressure and velocity won’t work sometimes.
+Q: In the production process, the product cannot be fully injected, even increasing injection pressure and velocity won’t work sometimes.
 Why and how to solve it:

-In the production process, the melting continuously takes the heat away, so the product will not be fully injected due to great stickiness and poor liquidity.
+A: In the production process, the melting continuously takes the heat away, so the product will not be fully injected due to great stickiness and poor liquidity.
 This problem can be solved by increasing the temperature of the injection machine barrel.

-3. Causes and solutions for product becoming oval:
+Q: Causes and solutions for product becoming oval:

-A product becomes oval is because the melting is not evenly fed, causing uneven pressure on the circumference of the product thus making it oval.
+A: A product becomes oval is because the melting is not evenly fed, causing uneven pressure on the circumference of the product thus making it oval.
 The 3-point injection approach can be adapted to allow for even feeding.